cvs-health/testilo/README.md

 ### Summarization

-The `summarize` module of Testilo can summarize a collection of scored reports.
-The summary of each report contains, insofar as they exist in the report, its ID, end time, order ID, target data, and total score.
+The `summarize` module of Testilo can summarize a scored report.
+The summary contains, insofar as they exist in the report, its ID, end time, order ID, target data, and total score.

 #### Invocation